-Travel related apps are in abundance, indeed, there are apps to help you find public toilets, see what tips are expected in different countries and to suggest sleep patterns to avoid jetlag.
-You wouldn’t want to clog up your device with every app, so where do you start?
+Travel related apps are in abundance, indeed: there are apps to help you find public toilets, see what tips are expected in different countries and to suggest sleep patterns to avoid jetlag.
+Give you probably wouldn’t want to clog up your device with every single travel app available, how do you choose?

-We’ve had a look at the different aspects of travel and come up with some suggestions for apps that will make your trip easier.
+We’ve had a look at the most popular travel apps out there and have narrowed your options to the ones we believe will truly make your trip easier.

 Planning Your Trip